 You’ll need to grab a pair of water shoes before you brave the trek to the kid-friendly beach.
 Or you can simply grab a pair of tennis shoes that you don’t mind getting wet and sandy.
 The walk to the beach will take you over some sharp volcanic rocks.

 There are two prime spots for turtle scoping on The Big Island.
-You’ll find the first in the northwest corner of the island on a secluded beach.
+You’ll find the first in the northwest corner of the island on a secluded beach at Kiholo Bay.
 Just make sure you bring plenty of water and sunscreen as you’ll have to brave a long trek through an open volcanic field.